 Modeling was completed for all 12 phases of construction including all the equipment listed above.
-Since proposed construction equipment is mobile and will work throughout each phase area, each phase area was modeled as an area source containing the average sound emissions2 of all equipment that would operate within that area during each phase.
-In addition, since all equipment will not typically operate simultaneously for an entire day, each piece of equipment was assigned a use factor3 to account for the amount of time each piece of equipment would operate.
+Since proposed construction equipment is mobile and will work throughout each phase area, each phase area was modeled as an area source containing the average sound emissions of all equipment that would operate within that area during each phase.
+In addition, since all equipment will not typically operate simultaneously for an entire day, each piece of equipment was assigned a use-factor to account for the amount of time each piece of equipment would operate.

-Only approximate location and number of construction equipment is known at the current time.
+Only the approximate location and number of each type of construction equipment is known at the current time.
 Meaning that use of more exact sound source locations by way of line and point sources would be a guess, at best.
-To address this, area sources were used in the approximate locations of expected construction.
+To address this, as noted above, area sources were used in the approximate locations of expected construction.
 Expected construction noise sources for these locations were logarithmically summed (logarithmic summation) together and then weighted by the expected time they would be used over a day (logarithmic averaging).

-Exact locations of the area sources could be provided, however given the variety of construction noise source areas used for each phase and the number of phases, this will be a large list and include complicated geometries.
+Exact locations of the sources could be provided, however given the variety of construction noise source areas used for each phase and the number of phases, this will be a large list and include complicated geometries.
 Area sources were generally quite large, including the area of buildings, parking lots, streets, etc. Area source heights were between 1.5 meters and 2 meters depending on the phase and type of construction.
-These heights were taken from the FHWA (Federal Highway Administration) RCNM
+These heights were taken from the FHWA (Federal Highway Administration) RCNM (Roadway Construction Noise Model) dataset and are based on the average of sound sources modeled for a construction area.